xiujunma/mmm-nest/README.md

 ## Display & Customization

-- Styling lives in `mmm-nest.css`; adjust font sizes or colors to match your dashboard.
+- Styling lives in `MMM-nest.css`; adjust font sizes or colors to match your dashboard.
-- The layout is rendered with `mmm-nest.njk`.
+- The layout is rendered with `MMM-nest.njk`.
 You can add or remove fields (e.g., target temperature range) by editing the template.
 - All thermostat data arrives through the socket interface—check the MagicMirror server logs for payload details when tweaking the UI.

 ## Troubleshooting